- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Known as the boating capital of The Bahamas, The Abacos are a boat enthusiast’s dream come true.
 If you’re looking for adventure, The Abacos are home to The Catacombs, a magnificent diving site that any seasoned or amateur diver will enjoy.

-You can check out the famous Elbow Reef Lighthouse and learn about the rich history that The Abacos holds.
-It’s also home to six national parks: Abaco National Park, Black Sound Cay National Reserve, Pelican Cays Land and Sea Park, Walker’s Cay National Park, Fowl Cays National Park, Tilloo Cay National Reserve.
+You can check out the famous Elbow Reef Lighthouse and learn about The Abacos’rich history.
+It’s also home to six national parks: Abaco National Park, Black Sound Cay National Reserve, Pelican Cays Land and Sea Park, Walker’s Cay National Park, Fowl Cays National Park, and Tilloo Cay National Reserve.

 Benefits: